What is Thrombocytopenia?

 It is not possible to prevent thrombocytopenia during pregnancy.
 There may be a link between low platelet count in pregnancy treatment and a lack of folic acid in the bloodstream.
 Hence, it is essential that you take a prenatal vitamin with folic acid.

-On the other hand, infections can deplete your platelets and drop during pregnancy.
-It is vital to support your health by improving good hygiene, getting tested for sexually transmitted infections (STIs), and ensuring the vaccines are up-to-date.
+On the other hand, infections can deplete your platelets and drops in pregnancy.
+It is vital to support your health by improving good hygiene, get tested for sexually transmitted infections (STIs), and ensure the vaccines are up-to-date.

 Severe Low Platelet Count During Pregnancy

 A low platelet count in pregnancy may increase the risk of postpartum haemorrhage while giving birth.
-Also, thrombocytopenia could be observed in pregnant women during the first trimester and should gradually decrease through the gestation period.
+Also, thrombocytopenia could be observed in pregnant women during the first trimester and should gradually decreasing through gestation period.

-However, when the platelet count doesn’t improve over time, it can lead to premature delivery and excessive bleeding and will require extra monitoring in the third trimester to avoid further complications.
+But when the platelet count don’t improve over time, it can lead to premature delivery and excessive bleeding and will require extra monitoring in the third trimester to avoid further complications.

 Hemolytic Anemia and Thrombocytopenia